digitaltwinconsortium/AAS-Repository/README.md

 1. SMIP_CLIENT_PASSWORD: The CESMII SMIP client password of this AAS Repo
 1. SMIP_CLIENT_ROLE: The CESMII SMIP client role of this AAS Repo
 1. SMIP_BEARER_TOKEN: The current CESMII SMIP bearer token.
 If blank, the other SMIP env variables are used to request a new token
+1. DYNAMICS_ENDPOINT_URL: The Url of your Dynamics 365 instance
+1. DYNAMICS_TENANT_ID: The tenant of your Dynamics 365 instance
+1. DYNAMICS_ENVIRONMENT_ID: The environment of your Dynamics 365 instance
+1. DYNAMICS_CLIENT_ID: The ID of the client/app to acces your Dynamics 365 instance
+1. DYNAMICS_CLIENT_PASSWORD: The password of the client/app to acces your Dynamics 365 instance
+1. DYNAMICS_COMPANY_NAME: The company name of the material used in the Dynamics 365 Product Carbon Footprint calculation
+1. DYNAMICS_PRODUCT_NAME: The product name of the material used in the Dynamics 365 Product Carbon Footprint calculation
+1. DYNAMICS_BATCH_NAME: The batch name of the material used in the Dynamics 365 Product Carbon Footprint calculation